 Industrial School for Roman Catholic Boys, Cannington, near Bridgwater, Somerset

 In 1868, an Industrial School for Roman Catholic Boys was established at Church Street, Cannington, near Bridgwater.
-Funding for the School, which was to serve the western of England, was by raised by donations and subscriptions from the diocese of Clifton.
+Funding for the School, formally known as the West of England & South Wales Industrial School, was by raised by donations and subscriptions from the diocese of Clifton.
 The School was set up in part of a former Benedictine Abbey, dating from the 13th century, which was rented from Lord Clifford at the nominal rent of £1 per annum.
 The property was formally certified for use on November 17th, 1868, with accommodation for 120 boys.
 Some of the initial inmates were transferred from existing boys' Industrial Schools at Bristol, Shustoke and Bath.

 The Cannington premises were extensive and included a chapel, three walled gardens, and an orchard.
 However, they were said to not be very convenient, and the School's managers intended to relocate the institution when more suitable ones could be found.
 In fact, the School was to remain at Cannington for almost half a century.
 Mr and Mrs Easterby were appointed as the first master and matron of the establishment.

 In 1870, with the lack of progress in finding new premises, Lord Clifford allowed the School to take over an additional part of the building.
 An inspection in 1871 noted that the refectory had been enlarged, and the general organisation of the School improved.
 The dormitories were said to be clean and airy.
 The boys were now employed in tailoring, shoemaking, and gardening.
 Lord Clifford had also promised to let the school have more land for cultivation.

 The School site is shown on the 1904 map below.